DasunSooriyabandara/DasunSooriyabandara/README.md

 - 👋 Hi, I’m @DasunSooriyabandara
 - 👀 I’m interested in QA & UI//UX
-- 🌱 I’m currently Undergraduate
+- 🌱 I have graduated from UWU
 - 💞️ I’m looking to collaborate on peace
 - 📫 Reach me on social media